 Where to stay in the Hwange National Park

 The Bomani Tented Lodge is located in the Ngamo Forest Area, just five minutes away from a private gate into the national park.
 The lodge offers you views over the Bomani Pan, giving travellers the chance to see zebra and wildebeest quietly graze, or sip a sundowner as giraffe and elephant soak up the day’s final rays.

 The Hide Safari Camp, Hwange National Park, Zimbabwe

 The Hide Safari Camp is a great place to stay during your safari to the Hwange National Park.
 Stay in one of just ten beautiful tented suites with views over a waterhole, where animals congregate day and night.

 Spend three days in the Matobo National Park

-Best time to go: SafariBookings states that the best time to visit the Matobo National Park is during the dry season starting from June till October.
+Best time to go: The best time to visit the Matobo National Park is during the dry season starting from June to October.
 Animals are easier to spot during this season.